nowhereland243/toff-holiday-party/SITE_COPY.md

 **IV.
 Global Stage: Public Programming**

-"Freedom of Expression as a Human Right."
-We take the fight for sexual liberation to the global stage.
-From Los Angeles to our recent edition at Berghain in Berlin, we transform spaces into hubs of education and artistic resistance.
+We bring the fight for queer liberation to a global stage.
+From our home in Los Angeles to our recent collaboration with Berghain in Berlin, we transform spaces into hubs of education and artistic resistance.

 ---